 Smart home sellers understand there is a big difference from so many of the “post and pray” real estate agents that do not much more than put a sign in the yard, place it in the MLS and pray.
 Sellers deserve a lot more than this.

-There are many in the real estate industry who feel there is room for a good clean up – this Hopkinton real estate agent is one of them!
+Many in the real estate industry feel there is room for a good clean up – this Hopkinton real estate agent is one of them!
 It is far too easy to get a real estate license.
-The barriers to entering the industry are far too low when you consider a real estate agent is typically handling someones largest asset.
+The barriers to entering the industry are far too small when you consider a real estate agent is typically handling someone’s largest asset.

 What this means is one thing – there is a lot of room for disappointment by picking the wrong real estate agent to represent your interests.
-When selling a home it is very easy to pick a bad agent, after all the odds are stacked against you.
+When selling a home, it is very easy to choose a wrong agent, after all, the odds are stacked against you.
 Understanding how to pick a real estate agent is something many sellers get all wrong.

 1. Price The Home Correctly.

-Even with a competitive price, buyers will be likely to low-ball you after a certain time period.
-Ultimately you may sell the house for less than what you would have if you had priced it properly to begin with.
-The seller loses out, and the agents reputation suffers.
+Even with a competitive price, buyers will be likely to low-ball you after a period of time.
+Ultimately you may sell the house for less than what you would have if you had priced it correctly, to begin with.
+The seller loses out, and the agent’s reputation suffers.

-While some agents will intentional misrepresent a homes value in order to get business, others lack the skill to price a home properly.
-The perfect example is the Realtor who takes short cuts and uses things like price per square foot to determine value.
-Unless you want your home priced wrong, don’t ever listen to price per square foot as being an accurate way of pricing a property.
-The only way this indicator is useful is if all the the homes in your neighborhood are identical.
+While some agents will intentionally misrepresent a home’s value to get business, others lack the skill to price a home correctly.
+The perfect example is the Realtor who takes shortcuts and uses things like price per square foot to determine value.
+Unless you want your home priced wrong, don’t ever listen to a price per square foot of being an accurate way of pricing a property.
+The only way this indicator is useful is if all the homes in your neighborhood are identical.
 Rarely is this ever the case.

 2. Market The Heck Out of The Property.

-Marketing is one area where your Real Estate agent should really shine.
+Marketing is one area where your Real Estate agent should shine.
 Your agent should be taking great pictures of the property – hiring a professional photographer if necessary.
-The photography on your home is absolutely one of the most essential elements in selling homes today.
-I can tell you first hand how appalling it can be seeing some of the photos real estate agents post of their clients homes.
+The photography on your home is absolutely one of essential elements in selling homes today.
+I can tell you first hand how appalling it can be seeing some of the photos real estate agents post of their client’s homes.
 What is probably even worse is the sellers who never bother to look!

-The internet will be where your home is discovered by home buyers.
+The internet will be where home buyers discover your home.
 If your homes pictures are lousy, you will lose out on a significant amount of traffic.

 The Real Estate agents marketing material should be top-notch, from photographs to videos to the brochures used to market the home.
 Investing in a quality Real Estate agent who understands how crucial the marketing is will reap substantial benefits.